Rhabdomyosarcoma in Children

 Part of diagnosing cancer is called staging.
 Staging is the process of seeing if the cancer has spread, and where it has spread.
 Staging also helps to decide the treatment.
 There are different ways of staging cancer, but most range from stage 1 to stage 4.
 Talk with your child's healthcare provider about the stage of your child's cancer and what it means.

-How is rhabdomyosarcoma in children treated?
+How is rhabdomyosarcoma treated in a child?

 Treatment will depend on the location, stage, and other factors.
 The cancer can be treated with any of the below: